jmwind/bouncifyrn/README.md

 - [ ] Start scren
 - [ ] End of game screen
 - [x] Add cheat mode to add / remove balls for testing
+- [ ] Fix all the crappy hard coded sizes and test on other device sizes
+- [ ] Get with the times, go Typescript!